Can Dogs Eat Cheese?

 The Full Picture

 Plain, low-fat cheeses like mozzarella or cottage cheese are generally safe for dogs in small quantities.
 Cheese is a useful high-value training treat.
-However, many dogs are lactose intolerant and may experience digestive upset (gas, diarrhea, bloating).
+However, many dogs are lactose intolerant and may experience digestive upset (gas, diarrhoea, bloating).
 Avoid blue cheeses (roquefortine C can be toxic), cheeses with added herbs like garlic or chives, and high-fat varieties which can trigger pancreatitis.
 Always introduce cheese gradually and in moderation.

 What You Should Know